xibosignage/xibo-manual/source/en/users_user_types.md

 ### DOOH

-A DOOH user will have access to the CMS, via the APi, to allow for content creation and Scheduling and will only see Displays / Media / Playlists / Layouts that belong to them.
+A DOOH user will have access to the CMS, via the API, to allow for content creation and Scheduling and will only see Displays / Media / Playlists / Layouts that belong to them.
+Content created by the DOOH User will not be visible to other non-DOOH Users.

+**Super Admin** Users are able to set a Preference to view DOOH Users content in their [User Profile](tour_user_profile.html)

 {tip}
 User Type is selected when first adding a User and can be edited from the individual User record.